mehedi-sharif/soulspring/content/get-started.md

       - Emphasis on nutrients, herbal remedies, nutrition, lifestyle, sleep hygiene, stress management, mindfulness practices, etc. For chronic and/or complex conditions, a personalized detox therapy plan is made.
-    - title: Third Visit / Consultation
+    - title: 'The Therapy Journey:   Your Path to Wellness '
       image: images/initially-expects/03.svg
       lists:
       - Assessment of your progress and response to therapies and treatment protocols.